Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     from pyramid.view import view_config
     ...

-We'll now add some view functions to our application for listing, adding and closing todos.
+We'll now add some view functions to our application for listing, adding, and closing todos.

 List View